matplotlib/matplotlib/doc/users/annotations_guide.rst

 Annotating Axes
 ****************

-Do not proceed unless you already have read :func:`~matplotlib.pyplot.text` and :func:`~matplotlib.pyplot.annotate`!
+Do not proceed unless you already have read :ref:`annotations-tutorial`, :func:`~matplotlib.pyplot.text` and :func:`~matplotlib.pyplot.annotate`!

 Annotating with Text with Box